 An additional nine percent of children for whom reports of abuse and neglect in state foster care were not substantiated were nonetheless found to be in such troubling circumstances that services were required.

-And DHS routinely shuffles children between foster placements at extremely high rates — with nearly 55 percent of children in the sample experiencing four or more different placements during their most recent stay in Oklahoma foster care, according to the study (PDF).
+And DHS routinely shuffles children between foster placements at extremely high rates — with nearly 55 percent of children in the sample experiencing four or more different placements during their most recent stay in Oklahoma foster care, according to the (PDF).
 Of those children, 14 percent had 10 or more placements in their last stint in foster care.

 “While Oklahoma continues to release its own questionable claims that its child welfare system is improving, the findings in this independent review reveal the disgraceful reality for kids in Oklahoma foster care,” said Children’s Rights Executive Director Marcia Robinson Lowry.
 “It is extraordinary that Oklahoma continues to defend a system that is doing so much harm to so many of the state’s vulnerable children.”

 The report was authored by the Center for the Support of Families (CSF).
 In addition to findings on the safety and well-being of children in DHS custody, CSF’s assessment also tells the personal stories of individual children harmed by Oklahoma’s deeply dysfunctional child welfare system:

 - A 17-year-old boy, in foster care since he was 10 years old, suffered abuse and neglect throughout the first two years in one foster home — both at the hands of other children living in the home and his foster mother.
 Finally, after nine different allegations of physical abuse and inadequate care, the child was removed to a different placement.

 - One 10-year-old child’s placement history over five years in foster care included five separate stays in shelters, four different foster homes, a relative home, an emergency foster home, a psychiatric facility, a residential treatment center, and one placement the reviewers couldn’t determine where the child had been.